hrittich/allium/doc/install.md

     $ sudo make install

-For changing the installation destination consult the description of the `CMAKE_INSTALL_PREFIX` option above.
+For changing the installation destination, consult the description of the `CMAKE_INSTALL_PREFIX` option above.

 ## Next Step